Two Week South America Itinerary – The 5 Best Routes To Pick

 Day 6-8 - Medellin

-Whilst here, take a tour out to the beautiful Guatape to see the colourful town and the beautiful reservoirs and the huge celebrity mansions that back out onto them.
+Whilst here, take a tour out to the beautiful Guatape to see the colourful town, the beautiful reservoirs and the huge celebrity mansions that back out onto them.

 Day 9 - Quito